hverboncoeur/Verboncoeur2024-JoG/README.md

 Data associated with this repository is [available on Zenodo]().
 Datasets that will allow the code to run are referenced in code comments.

 ## This repository includes:
-1. Codes to run each of the figures and supplemental figures (located in the figures/code folder).
+1. Codes to run each of the figures and supplemental figures (located in the code folder).
-2. `.afdesign` files where we compiled final versions of some figures (located in the figures/afdesign folder)
+2. `.afdesign` files where we compiled final versions of some figures (located in the afdesign folder)
 3. .png versions of each of the figures (located in the figures folder)

 ## Running the notebooks and setting up the environment: